 Equipment Recommendations for Vacuuming Your Pool

 If the chemicals in your swimming pool are not balanced, there is no point in trying to brush or vacuum your pool.
 A pool with unbalanced chemical levels will become cloudy and grow algae and bacteria.
-Keeping your chlorine, pH, and alkalinity levels maintained will keep your swimming pool safe and attractive throughout the summer season.
-Use a testing kit to test the levels in your pool at least three times a week and adjust when needed.
+Here are some of the important chemical levels to monitor in your pool.

 Further Reading on Pool Chemistry